matthewquerdasi/Hometown/README.md

 The site uses uses imbedded Google Maps API information, images, and descriptions mapped from JSON files to display each location.
 Development was done by @matthewquerdasi, with design from Zoe Reifel.

-Hometown currently has over 850 unique user visits, and was featured on popular website showcasing site Maxi Best-of.
+Hometown currently has over 4,500 visits, and was featured on popular website showcasing site Maxi Best-of.

 Site can be found by visiting https://hmtwn.co/.